sikopet/blog/posts/linux-big-picture.md

 * code running in *user mode* has access only to a subset of memory and safe CPU operations
 * code running in *kernel mode* has unrestricted access
+* user and kernel modes are the processor's states

 Main memory (RAM)
 -----------------